fbraem/mqweb/api/message.md

 `/api/message/browse/PIGEON/MQWEB.TEST.Q1`
 `/api/message/browse/PIGEON/MQWEB.TEST.Q1?Limit=100`

-## <a name="dump">
+## <a name="dump">dump
-The action dump can be used to browse one message and get the data in hexidecimal, ebcdic and ascii format.On success, the returned JSON object will have a `data` array, on failure an  `error` object.
+The action dump can be used to browse one message and get the data in hexidecimal, ebcdic and ascii format.
+On success, the returned JSON object will have a `data` array, on failure an  `error` object.
 The MQMD will be translated to JSON and results in properties on the `message` object.
 The message will also have a `dump` property which contains some arrays that represents the message data.